ztporter/My-Hubot-Scripts/Readme.txt

 Must add "yelpsearch.coffee" to the list of included scripts for Hubot in the hubot-scripts.json file

+Also must add yelpsearch.coffee file to the hubot-scripts/src/scripts folder

 Script responds to commands of the form:
 "i'm hungry for _____"
 or "let's eat _____"